 While it is true that if you select a higher deductible for Comprehensive and Collision coverages your premium will be lower, you still always still chose an amount you feel comfortable paying out of pocket when and if an incident happens since the deductible amount will be due before your car insurance benefits kick in.

-If you want to make a claim for the keying of your car you should get a police report, in case the perpetrator can be apprehended and held responsible, and then contact your automobile insurance company to make a claim.
+If you want to make a claim for the keying of your car you should get a police report, in case the perpetrator can be apprehended and held responsible, and then contact your insurance company to make a claim.